-Uranium exposure linked to high lupus rates in community living near a former refineryNovember 13th, 2012 in Diseases, Conditions, Syndromes /
+Uranium exposure linked to high lupus rates in community living near a former refineryNovember 13, 2012 in Medicine & Health / Diseases, Conditions, Syndromes

 High rates of systemic lupus erythematosus have been linked to living in proximity to a former uranium ore processing facility in Ohio, according to new research findings presented this week at the American College of Rheumatology Annual Meeting in Washington, D.C.

 Systemic lupus erythematosus, also called SLE or lupus, is a chronic inflammatory disease that can affect the skin, joints, kidneys, lungs, nervous system, and/or other organs of the body.
 The most common symptoms include skin rashes and arthritis, often accompanied by fatigue and fever.
 Lupus occurs mostly in women, typically developing in individuals in their twenties and thirties – prime child-bearing age.